vaibhav-jais/Image-Denoising-using-Autoencoders/README.md

 The corresponding encoder and decoder layers are connected by shortcut connections (skip connections).
 The main idea behind using the shortcut connections are used to pass feature maps forwardly

 ## Noise Type

+In this project,  the images were corrupted with **Pixel-level Gaussian noise** for training and testing.
+In this Pixel-level Gaussian noise, given an image x, a random Gaussian noise with mean 0 and standard deviation &sigma is added to each pixel uniformly

+## Results:

+The original test images, noised test images and the denoised reconstructed test images obtained by the network are shown in the figure below